-Relations between Switzerland and Bolivia are good, particularly in the area of development cooperation.
-Bolivia is a priority country for the Swiss Agency for Development and Cooperation (SDC).
+Relations between Switzerland and Bolivia are good.
+Bolivia is a priority country for Switzerland's bilateral development cooperation carried out by the Swiss Agency for Development and Cooperation (SDC).

 Bilateral relations Switzerland–Bolivia